 For overnight/courier deliveries (non-USPS, such as FedEx or UPS):

 1820 E. Skyharbor Circle S

 To report your OPT participation:

-You must continue to report information to Boise State University during your OPT, so that we can keep your SEVIS record accurate.
-All changes of employment/unemployment, addresses or names must be reported within 10 days of the change.
-You do this through the the SEVP Portal, which will be active after March 23, 2018.
-You will receive SEVIS OPT Portal account creation information to your Boise State University after your OPT is approved by US immigration.
+It is important to keep your SEVIS record accurate during OPT.
+You must report all changes of employment/unemployment, addresses or names within 10 days of the change via the SEVP Portal.
+You will receive SEVIS OPT Portal account creation information to your Boise State University email address after your OPT start date.
 If you have decided not to participate in OPT, you must contact us to let us know.

 ***If you are interested in the STEM Extension, please check the OPT STEM Extension page.***

 SEVP has created a portal to help you report required information when you are on OPT.
-You will receive information on how to set up your portal account once your OPT is approved.
-The account creation information will be sent directly to you by SEVP to your Boise State University email account.
+You will receive an email from SEVP to your Boise State University email address with information on how to set up your portal account once your OPT period has begun.
 Please review the Study in the States website for all the information you need about the SEVP Portal, including how to set up your account, what information to report and when to report it.
 If you have decided not to participate in OPT then please also inform us directly.